Updated June 18, 2019 –

-Can we agree that the U.S. is finally getting strong economically under the Trump Administration agenda including deregulation of onerous business policies and tax reform?
+The economic handcuffs are being removed.
+So, can we agree that the U.S. is getting strong economically thanks to the Trump Administration agenda?

-To continue the economic momentum, we should also be mindful of the lessons of common-sense economic-growth policies from two late presidents.
+To continue the economic momentum, we should also be mindful of the lessons of common-sense economic-growth policies from two late presidents who removed economic handcuffs.

 What two presidents?
 President John F. Kennedy and President Ronald Reagan.